IPMS Seattle April Show Contest Rules

 awards presentation is over and the attendees have had the maximum opportunity to

-Models will be judged for skill in construction, finish, realism, scope of effort, and accuracy.
+Models will be judged for skill in construction, finish, realism, and scope of effort.
 Additional criteria are considered for special categories such as dioramas, collections, conversions.
 Models are judged as three-dimensional objects and are examined in all aspects.
 Entries may be handled, by judges both for proper table placement and for judging, as required.
 Models in the Contest Room may be covered by cases while on general public display, but such cases must be removed from models for judging.
 Judges will not remove cases from models.
 Models in cases will not be judged.
 The following is an exception to this rule.
 In instances where removal of a case could cause damage, and in the judgment of the respective Head Judge the case would not impede effective judging, the case may be left on for judging.
 This arrangement must be made prior to judging and noted in writing on the entry form by the Head Judge.
 The Head Judge will have the final and exclusive authority to allow or deny this exemption.

 The use of plastic is encouraged; however, the use of other modeling materials is allowed as the builder sees fit.
 Judging standards of finish, attention to detail, and authenticity will be the same, regardless of the materials used.